 Malassezia is a family of lipophilic yeasts (fungus) often linked to conditions such as seborrheic dermatitis (dandruff), tinea versicolor, and pytyriasis veriscolor.

 This introductory section will briefly go over the underlying principles of how pyrithione zinc soap works to relieve seborrheic dermatitis (and various other skin conditions).
-For a more detailed review of pyrithione zinc, have a look at it’s relative online eBook section: Zinc Pyrithione for Seborrheic Dermatitis
+For a more detailed review of pyrithione zinc, have a look at it’s relative online eBook section: Zinc Pyrithione

 Basics of Seborrheic Dermatitis and Malassezia